Description

 Along the way, we’ll stop at scenic viewpoints and taste the region’s traditional dishes.
 We’ll visit wineries where we’ll have the chance to sample the world-famous Commandaria wine, the oldest wine still in production.
 We’ll also explore beautiful vineyards and learn about the winemaking process.

-Day 1: Limassol to Lefkara
+Day 1: Limassol to Odou

 Day 2: Limassol to Omodos